kurron/terraform-environments/README.md

 }
 ```

 I like to place values shared by the various Terraform files into `common.tf`.
-Terraform currently doesn't have support for constant values so we simulate it by used a variable with a default value.
+Terraform currently doesn't have support for constant values so we simulate it by using a variable with a default value.

 ## Specifying Environment-specific Values
 Any values that differ between environments needs to live in a file with the extension of `.tfvars`.
 The convention for such files is `environment name.tfvars`.
 For this showcase, we'll need `test.tfvars` and `production.tfvars`.